edgarpf/capture-method-data/README.md

 # elastic-capture-method-data
 A Java library that must be used with Spring Boot and APM agent.
-It will send spans to an APM server to log methods parameters and/or returns as labels.
+It will send spans to an APM server to log methods parameters and/or responses as labels.
 # Usage

 In your pom.xml use: